WorkedUpShoury/binance-futures-trading-bot/README.md

 2025-07-08 22:45:51,876 - INFO - Attempting to place MARKET order...
 2025-07-08 22:45:52,131 - ERROR - Binance API Error: Server is busy, please try to request a moment later
 ```
 ---

-## 🧠 Notes

-- Logs must reflect real or simulated orders (testnet failures are acceptable)
-- Do NOT commit `.env`
-- Include `.env.example` for others to test

----

 ## 📘 License

-This project is for educational or recruitment purposes only.
+This project is for educational purposes only.

 ---